cchvv/Project-Happy-4/README.md

 `Happy_4`.
 This structure is to download the data of radiation of the longitude, latitude and year input by user.
 The System Advisor Model (SAM) will simulate the daily power provided by a wind turbine.

+The module code for processing solar and wind energy is in a file called `average_daily_solarandwind.py` in directory called `Happy_4`.
+This structure is to collect the simulation data of years for a location input by users and acquire averaged daily data for 365 days in a year.

 The module code for output is in a file called `output.py` in directory called `Happy_4`.
 This structure is to find a suitable number ratio of solar panels and wind turbines, and this combination can provide stable energy resource.
 Also, figures of daily solar energy, daily solar energy and daily total energy are given.

 The module code for electricity consumption is in a file called `electricity_demand.py` in directory called `Happy_4`.
 This structure is to download the ID for all electric systems in US and get the electricity consumption of specific electric system based on user's input.

+The module code for processing the electricity demand is in a file called `average_daily_electricity_demand.py` in directory called `Happy_4`.
+This structure is to collect the electricity demand data of years provided by the government unit  input by users and acquire averaged daily data for 365 days in a year.

 ### Project Data